jongminkmg/Protocol/CutRun.md

 11. Add 100uL of antibody buffer with each antibody.
 Incubate O/N at 4C.
     >  Many protocol says rocking or rotating.
 I leave them stationary.
 If possible, occasional flicking when I use 2mL tubes.
     > If I use PCR strips, cannot mix by flicking.
-I occasionally rotate.
+I occasionally rotate (I prefer using 2mL tubes, even if I cannot use multi-channel).

 # Day2 - pA-MNase binding, digestion, release & collection of targets

 <b> [Bind secondary antibodies] (skip if no mouse antibody was used)] </b> <br>

-12. Wash beads with wash buffer with EDTA
+12. Wash beads with 1mL wash buffer with EDTA

 13. Add 100uL of antibody buffer with appropriate secondaries.
 Incubate >2hr at 4C.

 <b> [Bind Protein A-MNase fusion protein] </b> <br>

 NOTE: If you leave beads+cells on magenet too long, beads+cells can aggregate.
-Very quick (5 sec) should be enough for PCR strip magnets.
+Very quick (5 sec) should be enough for most type of magnets.

 14. Wash beads with wash buffer (w/ EDTA, 2X)

 15. Add pA-MNase to a final conc.
 500ng/mL in wash buffer with BSA, EDTA 100uL
-    > Used Sharon single (Ni-alone) purified pA-MN (0.5mg/mL) in 1000X (Final 500ng/mL)
+    > Used Sharon single (Ni-alone) purified pA-MN (0.5mg/mL) in 1000X (Final 500ng/mL).
+    > Again, the amount of pA-MN needs empirical optimization.

-16. Incubate >2 hr at 4C.
+16. Incubate 2 hr at 4C.

-17. Wash 2X with 500uL wash buffer and then final wash buffer w/o EDTA (~200uL wash when using PCR strip)
+17. Wash 2X with 1mL wash buffer and then final wash buffer w/o EDTA (~200uL wash when using PCR strip)

 <b> [Targeted digestion] </b> <br>